 “Yes.
 I’m not sure anyone else would have.”

-Roman shrugged with one shoulder, the other still supporting Gareth.
-“I was there; I heard you call out.”
-He looked over at Gareth, grinning at his expression.
+Roman shrugged with one shoulder, the other supporting Gareth.
+“I was there; I heard your shout.
+That’s it.”
+He looked over at Gareth, grinning at the man’s affronted expression.
 “Not the answer you were expecting?”

-“I admit I was hoping for something a little more altruistic.
+“I admit I hoped for something more heroic.
 It’s not particularly comforting knowing I’m only alive because of a young man’s whims.”

 Roman laughed, then steered Gareth out of the way of a large hole in the pavement.
 “I told you, they wouldn’t have killed you.”

 “I am glad you did it, anyhow.
 Thank you, Mr. Hallisey.”